 What Actions are Prohibited Under the Fair Housing Act?

 Discrimination occurs when a landlord, realtor, property manager, etc. treats an applicant unfairly based on the attributes mentioned above.
-Below are some examples of discriminatory activities that are frowned upon by the Fair Housing Act:
+Below are some examples of discriminatory activities that are frowned upon by the Act:

 Advertising a Property

 Try to avoid discrimination while advertising your property.
 Whether online, on billboards, or on any other kind of platform, you must be careful not to use statements and images that may be perceived as discriminatory.
 To ensure that your listing is compliant with the Act, as a rule of thumb, you should focus on what your property has to offer.

 - Publishing any notice or advertisement that indicates the landlord’s preferences (e.g. age, sex, religion, etc.)

 - Denying the rental property to a protected class